roadicing/roadicing/README.md

-### About me
+# About me

-A student from University of Chinese Academy of Sciences.
+- A student from University of Chinese Academy of Sciences.

-A (Rev & Crypto) CTFer from Never Stop Exploiting (a.k.a.
+- A (Rev & Crypto) CTFer from Never Stop Exploiting (a.k.a.
 NeSE).

-I'm currently mainly focusing on software security and applied cryptography.
+- Currently mainly focusing on software security and applied cryptography.

-Feel free to contact me via:
-- roadicing@protonmail.com

 <!--
 **roadicing/roadicing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.